-The man in the fedora who stayed with his plan, Dallas coach Thomas Wade Landry (1924-2000) was born on this day in born in Mission, Texas, deep in the heart of the Rio Grande Valley.
+The man in the fedora who stayed with his plan, Dallas coach Thomas Wade Landry (1924–2000) was born on this day in Mission, Texas, deep in the heart of the Rio Grande Valley.

 "My family, my church, and the small-town environment of Mission served as filters for the basic values I learned as a boy," Landry explained in his autobiography.